LiteLDev/liteloaderbds-documentation/en/Submodules/ParticleAPI.md

 ## Usage

 ParticleAPI provides a rich and easy-to-use particle generation interface for plugin development, which intuitive design and efficient and stable performance support developers to write better plugins.
- $js$ code to write particle effects related functions refers to[ParticleSpawner Object](../LLSEPluginDevelopment/GameAPI/Particle), here's how to use ParticleAPI in $cpp$.
+ `js` code to write particle effects related functions refers to[ParticleSpawner Object](../LLSEPluginDevelopment/GameAPI/Particle), here's how to use ParticleAPI in `cpp`.

 Including headfile `#include <llapi/ParticleAPI.h>` is the first step to use ParticleAPI。 It provides the generation class `ParticleAPI` which is closer to the bottom layer and the further encapsulated CUI class `ParticleCUI`.
 The difference between the two is very small, and only the members of the CUI class are introduced here.